 However, before you do this, you have to remember who you are.
 You are not just a love-struck person whose judgment is clouded by the intense feelings that you have for the other person because love can be addictive to some people.
 In my opinion, loving should be like those commercial brands that say their products are 99.9% effective.
 You can love 99.9%, that’s fine, but that remaining 0.01% should at least be love for yourself.
 This is an important fact that individuals often forget when they get involved with someone.

 Overcoming all the trials that come your way after a split would be easier to win over when you are with the person who loves you as much as you do to him/her.
 Nevertheless, if you feel like you’re already emotionally battered and it’s just you who is left fighting for the relationship, LET GO.
-Breaking up will be hard, yes; you may feel as if you are dying, too.
+Breaking up will be hard, yes; you may feel a literally natural depression loss.
 Despite that, what else can you do?
 Besides, it is a lesser evil than waiting for the other person to come around when you already know that he won’t do so and you’re just in denial about it.
 Give the space they want even if you’re broke inside, look forward.
 “When we’re not in a relationship we really have some time to get clear about what matters to us and what we value,” Dr. Jenny Taitz, a clinical psychologist explains.

 You have to know the possible outcomes of it.
-Loving someone is a blissful feeling, but you have to be aware and ready when some unexpected things happen inside the relationship.
-Love whole-heartedly, but don’t be afraid to let go when you realize that it’s the only thing that you can do to save yourself – and the other person – from further heartaches.
+Loving someone is a blissful feeling, but you have to be aware and ready when some unexpected things happen inside the romantic relationship.
+Love whole-heartedly while spending time, but don’t be afraid to let go when you realize that it’s the only thing that you can do to save yourself – and the other person – from further heartaches during the healing process.